Photo by Tracy O

 In the statement, Trulia co-founder and CEO Pete Flint said… well, he didn’t say all that much really…

 “This additional capital will help us take advantage of this opportunity and continue our accelerated growth.
 This market is also a unique time to help real estate brokers and agents transition their marketing efforts and services online.
-In the coming year, we plan to roll out world-class products that will continue to transform the online real estate experience.”What to expect in the housing market in 2018Learn more about current trends and how to tap them to expand your business READ MORE
+In the coming year, we plan to roll out world-class products that will continue to transform the online real estate experience.”3 essential skills you need to improve lead conversionTom Ferry walks you through the process of turning leads into clients READ MORE

 Also found in the release – Trulia claimed it has: